tomahawk-jupiter/jupiter-book/README.md

 ## Fake Users

 Sign in info for the fake users is name@name (lowercase) and password is 123456.
+Or first@last.

 eg. james@james, 123456.
+Or jane@doe, 123456.

 ## What It Does